HeyGen x Granola: Turn meeting notes into AI videos

 query_granola_meetings

 Chat with your Granola notes directly.
-Handy for open-ended questions like "what did we decide about pricing across all my calls last month?"
+Useful for open-ended questions like "What did we decide about pricing across all my calls last month?"

 get_meeting_transcript